mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 			- RNA polymerase II used for all transcription
 	- Messenger RNA
 		- *Prokaryotes*
-			- The coding region is flanked by
+			- The coding region is flanked by 5' and 3' *Untranslated Regions*